Ruffled | Burner | genderforking | feminist | fresh-air-type | poly | no-frills | warm | snuggly | generous | loving | introvert | queer

 Parenting.
 I have an adorable and beautiful seven-year-old who is my absolute favourite person :)

-Physically; shortish fluffy hair, lip piercing and big stompy DMs are usual identifying features.
+Physically; the psychedelic watercolour half-sleeve tattoo, lip piercing and big stompy DMs are usual identifying features.

 If I'm at a party, you'll probably notice either the face paint, fancy dress or nudity first.